 Readers are highly advised to first contact the institution and obtain information about their individual policies regarding such testing and potential fees prior to shipping any actual material.
 Since the American Meteor Society does notÂ deal in meteorites, we cannot make recommendations or give advice on the selection of a testing facility.
 Readers must use their own discretion in this matter.

-Center for Meteorite Studies Arizona State University Temple, AZ 85281
+Center for Meteorite Studies Arizona State University Tempe, AZ 85281

 Institute of Geophysics and Planetary Sciences University of California Los Angeles, CA 90024